-NOTE: If there is adequate coolant in the cooling system, gradual cooling is preferred by running the engine at half speed.
+NOTE: If there is adequate coolant in the cooling system, gradual a I cooling is preferred by running the engine a half speed.
 This eliminates hot spots in the engine, and possible failure.

 High Water Temperature Checks-Engine Stopped and Cold